There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 The terms we are all familiar with is resolution and screen size.

-The screen will be a total of 1920 pixels across and 1080 pixels vertically.
+The screen will have a total of 1920 pixels horizontally and 1080 pixels vertically.
 There is also WFHD which is the widescreen version of FHD and uses an aspect ratio of 21:9.

-WQHD is also another term used which refers to Wide QHD.
+QHD also has its own widescreen variant – WQHD.
 The aspect ratio is a wider 21:9 as opposed to 16:9.
 With the resolution being 3440 x 1440.